Houston Serial Killer Jose Gilberto Rodriguez Captured Following Car Chase

 Both law enforcement departments had asked for help from Houston residents, prompting them to call hotlines with any information but warning against interaction with Rodriguez, who they said was believed to be “armed & extremely dangerous.”

 A resident called in a suspicious vehicle in their neighborhood just after 6 a.m.
 Tuesday, and a deputy responded within minutes to search the area.
-The missing Nissan was discovered with Rodriguez inside, and a short car chase ensued which lasted approximately fifteen minutes.
+The missing Nissan was discovered with Rodriguez inside, and a short car chase ensued which lasted approximately 15 minutes.
 The deputies were able to take the registered sex offender and suspected serial killer into custody moments later without further incident, according to authorities, who said the deputies also found a pistol inside the car.

 UPDATE: Rodriguez is in police custody.
 No other details are immediately available, but we will advise the media and public as soon as possible. #hounews